cimeq/giteaLabelUpdater/README.md

 # LabelUpdater

 Python Tool to update label of organisation
+It takes a reference organisation as input.
+It will ask permission to update all organisation that you can touch.

 ## Setup
 * clone the repo